bjeight/mrca/README.md

 ## Use

-The input tree (`-t`) must be rooted and in newick format, with internal tips labelled.
+The input tree (`-t`) must be rooted and in newick format, with internal nodes labelled.
 Tip names are matched by providing a regular expression to `-r`:

 ```
 > mrca -t rooted.newick -r "in|out0"